brylevkirill/notes/interesting recent papers.md

 #### ["Programming with a Differentiable Forth Interpreter"](http://arxiv.org/abs/1605.06640) (Riedel)
   `learning details of probabilistic program`
+>	"The paper talks about a certain class of neural networks that incorporate procedural knowledge.
+The way they are constructed is by compiling Forth code (procedural) to TensorFlow expressions (linear algebra) to be able to train slots (missing pieces in the code) end-to-end from input-output pairs using backpropagation."

 #### ["Making Neural Programming Architectures Generalize via Recursion"](https://arxiv.org/abs/1704.06611)
   `Neural Programmer-Interpreter with recursion`